-3.8 Exchangeable preference shares and exchangeable notes
+3.10 Exchangeable preference shares, exchangeable notes and Aevitas preference shares

 As part of the IPO listing process VivoPower acquired Aevitas.
 The instruments previously issued by Aevitas were restructured to become exchangeable into VivoPower shares.
 The Company considered IAS 32 paragraph 16 in determining the accounting treatment.
 The Company has determined the instruments to be treated as equity under the "fixed-for-fixed" rule meaning that both the amount of consideration received/receivable and the number of equity instruments to be issued must be fixed for the instrument to be classified as equity.
 Both elements are satisfied within the instruments.